 “The form of metopic suture indicated in the high-resolution image data set of the Taung partial cranium is inconsistent with the form of metopic suture and open anterior fontanelle described by Falk and colleagues… Thus, neither of the predicted features necessary to support the form of metopic suture in the Taung Child suggested by Falk and colleagues are observed in the present study.”

 Contrary to expectations, the Taung skull did not demonstrate the same cranial skull characteristics found in modern human infants and toddlers.
-Senior researcher Kristian Carlson, in an interview with Times Live, conceded “there is no sign of fusion.”
+In an interview with Times Live, senior researcher Kristian Carlson conceded, “There is no sign of fusion.”

 The evidence undermines the long-held pre-Homo status of the skull.
 In an article published in the John Hopkins News-Letter entitled “Taung child’s skull compared to human’s,” writer Elli Tian points to the glaring problem for human evolution –